Z3r0XG/ckpool-lhr/DIFFERENCES.md

 ## Overview

-The CKPOOL-LHR fork is based on an earlier version of CKPOOL (commit 3a6da1fa) and includes modifications to support sub-"1" difficulty values for low hash rate miners, along with other enhancements and changes.
+The CKPOOL-LHR fork includes modifications to support sub-"1" difficulty values for low hash rate miners, along with other enhancements and changes.

 ## Core Changes